How to Lower your Website’s Bounce Rate

 HOW TO CHECK YOUR READERS’ HABITS

-It’s probably less time than you would think huh?
+It’s probably less time than you would think, huh?

 This information can be useful for helping you tweak your articles or to determine how long you delay your pop-ups from appearing.

-If you have your pop-ups set to appear in 10 seconds but the average visitor is only on your site for 5 seconds, that pop-up won’t be doing you much good.
+If you have your pop-ups set to appear in 10 seconds but the average visitor is only on your site for 5 seconds, that pop-up won’t be doing much good.

 Tweak and test a couple of pages on your website while keeping an eye on your analytics.
 If times increase and bounce rates go down, you’re doing a good job.